isomorphic-software/smartclient-docs/classes/MetricSettings.md

 ### Description
 Get a color from the [MetricSettings.dataColors](#attr-metricsettingsdatacolors) Array.

-Override to provide a dynamic color generation scheme.

-In most cases, the method is passed the associated data Record, which can be used to retrieve the value being processed.

-Must return a color in the format of a leading hash (#) plus 6 hexadecimal digits as specified for [MetricSettings.dataColors](#attr-metricsettingsdatacolors).
+Override to provide a dynamic color generation scheme - must return a color in the format of of a leading hash (#) plus 6 hexadecimal digits as specified for [MetricSettings.dataColors](#attr-metricsettingsdatacolors).

 ### Parameters